 Whether you’re remodeling your home, doing landscape work, or fencing in cattle, it’s important to have strong fence posts.
 Concrete bases are vital in ensuring your fence post won’t blow over in the wind or get knocked over by someone, so it is imperative that you know just how many bags of concrete you need for your fence post.

 The average 6-foot tall 4×4 inch wide fence post requires two 50-pound bags of concrete.
-To know exactly how many bags you need, you should calculate for your hole to be a depth of ⅓ to ½ the height of your fence post with a diameter that is the width of your post x3.
+To know exactly how many bags you need, you should calculate for your hole to be a depth of ⅓ to ½ the height of your fence post with a diameter that is the width of your post times 3.

 Read on for examples of how much concrete you need for fence posts of all sizes as well as calculations that will tell you whether you should hire a contractor for your fencing project or stick with the DIY option.